Not every real estate professional or seller should market their home to international buyers.

 Which Strategy Is the Most Effective to Market Your Home to International Real Estate Buyers

-From the statistics above we might gather that the main targets should be especially China, and then Canada, India, the United Kingdom, and Mexico.
+From the statistics above, we might gather that the primary targets should be China, Canada, India, the United Kingdom, and Mexico.

-But the main focus on foreign buyers from China might not be the best idea anymore, because of political constraints and, of course, the decline in demand (36% in 2019).
+But the main focus on foreign buyers from China might not be the best idea anymore because of political constraints and the decline in demand (36% in 2019).

-Since only 17% of the purchases came from leads generated by websites and online listings and 60% from personal contacts, former clients, and referrals from former clients and business contacts, you might conclude at first glance that the focus should be on the 60%.
+Only 17% of the purchases came from leads generated by websites and online listings, and 60% from personal contacts, former clients, and referrals from former clients and business contacts.

 But this could be a classical fallacy.